sjjf/master_exterior_ballistics/README.md

 option, which applies a simple scaling factor to the ballistic coefficient to account for changes in air density.

+In addition, there is support for writing a projectile configuration to a config file that can be re-used - this can make the program much easier to use.

 # Modes of Use

 This program can be used in a number of ways: to model a single "firing" of a